MBA in Entrepreneurship: Career Path

 • Financial management: Students learn financial concepts and tools relevant to entrepreneurs, including financial planning, budgeting, and raising capital.

-• Marketing: Students learn the fundamentals of marketing for startups, including branding, market research, and customer acquisition.
+• Marketing: Students learn the marketing fundamentals for startups, including branding, market research, and customer acquisition.

 • Strategy: Students learn how to develop and implement long-term plans for the growth and success of a business, including competitive analysis and decision-making.